Chapter 9-4: The MLA-format Research Essay

 Finding a Topic

-The goal of a research essay is to relate the topic back to a central idea or problem.
+A research essay aims to relate the topic to a central idea or problem.
 Create questions that can help narrow down the topic and make the essay more specific.

 Examples: